onlytoseef/sherry-essence/README.md

 # Sharalix - React + TypeScript + Vite

-This project powers **Sharalix Perfume Store**, a premium fragrance eCommerce platform built with **React, TypeScript, and Vite**. 🚀
+Sharalix is a **premium fragrance eCommerce platform** built with **React, TypeScript, and Vite**. 🚀

-It features **high-performance UI, Firebase integration, dynamic admin dashboard, and seamless product management**.
+It features a **high-performance UI, Firebase integration, a dynamic admin dashboard with role-based access control, and seamless product management**.

 ---